AnthonyTC89/Facebook_Like/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project is part of the course [The Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project).
-The goal of the project is learn is apply our knowledge of Ruby on Rails to build a Social Network that allows interactions between users, including the ability to create and send posts, comments and likes.
+The goal of the project is to apply our knowledge of Ruby on Rails to build a Social Network that allows interactions between users, including the ability to create and send posts, comments and likes.

 ### Built With
 * [Ruby](https://www.ruby-lang.org/en/)